opulo-inc/ohai/docs/lumen/pack-out/index.md

 2. Remove the `box-sn-label` from the `upper-foam-tray` and adhere it to the LumenPnP box in the region shown below

-	!!!warning "It is **critical** that this label matches the serial number listed on the backside of `electronics-cabinet`"
+	!!!warning "It is **critical** that this label matches the serial number listed on the backside of `control-box`"

 	![alt text](img/IMG_78.JPG)